Best 17 Gardens in DC: The Instagrammers Guide

 Congressional Cemetery

 One popular row of cherry blossom trees in Congressional Cemetery is often Instagrammed.
-When you visit the front gate will appear closed but all you have to do is flip a switch to get in during the day.
-You’ll notice plenty of people walking their dogs since it’s a great place to walk your dog without a leash.
-Periodically they will only be open to dog walking members which you can check the status of on their website.
+When you visit, the front gate will appear closed, but all you have to do is flip a switch to get in during the day.
+You’ll notice plenty of people walking their dogs since it’s one of the few places in DC where dogs can roam off-leash (with a membership).

 Congressional Cemetery on Google Maps